cljfx/cljfx/README.md

 For a bigger example see [examples/e15_task_tracker.clj](examples/e15_task_tracker.clj).

+#### Preventing cache from growing forever

-Another point of concern for context is cache.
+Another point of concern for context is cache size.
 By default it will grow forever, which at certain point might become problematic, and we may want to trade some cpu cycles for recalculations to decrease memory consumption.
 There is a perfect library for it: